Here’s a piece of good news to get your decade off to a running start…

 We celebrate the meaningful gains and shows of unity.

-Those with a vested interest in combating climate change tend to watch its worsening impacts and feel increasingly disempowered.
+Those with a vested interest in combatting climate change tend to watch its worsening impacts and feel increasingly disempowered.
 The presence of a presidential administration that has worked to shelve and invalidate climate concerns has only added to the sense of widespread despair.
 It’s important, therefore, to celebrate the meaningful gains and shows of unity.

 It was 14 years ago when Al Gore’s galvanizing documentary framed the climate crisis as “An Inconvenient Truth.”
 Although the truth certainly remains inconvenient, it no longer has to be framed in that way, as it’s now a truth that’s known to us all: unsurprising; undeniable; a bare, raw fact of contemporary life.